utkarshxsahu/MM-Pop/README.md

 ## Generate Text Embeddings

-MMG-PopNet `mlp`, `graphsage`, and `gat` use frozen MiniLM post embeddings from each dataset's `embeddings/` folder. `text_graphsage` trains from tokenized text directly and does not require these precomputed embeddings.
+In MMG-PopNet, MLP uses frozen MiniLM post embeddings from each dataset's `embeddings/` folder. `MMG-PopNet` trains from tokenized text directly and does not require these precomputed embeddings.

 Generate all embeddings: